quin-tech/full-stack-service-app/README.md

 This web application was developed in collaboration with Madison Eckstrom, Tabbatha Pischke, Tony Magrady, Jack Weng and Solange Indaco.

-To refactor this web application, we used the following tutorials and libraries:
+To create this web application, we used the following tutorials and libraries:
         - Redux: https://www.npmjs.com/package/redux
         - React-redux: https://www.npmjs.com/package/react-redux
         - Redux: https://redux.js.org/